DennisSuitters/LibreCMS/README.md

 - Client Proofs and Commenting
 - Easy Theme Selector
 - Front End Theme Engine processing that allows the use of any CSS or Javascript Framework.
-- Front End integration uses Vanilla Javascript for backend processing for Form Submission and Event Notification.
+- Front End integration uses Vanilla Javascript for back end processing for Form Submission and Event Notification.
 - Administration uses jQuery, Modified Bootstrap, LibreICONS, and other jQuery Addons.

 Please submit issue's here at GitHub, this is so we can track, and update issue's more efficiently.